 Medina.
 In 2019, revenue from religious pilgrimages represented some 20% of the KSA's non-oil GDP and about 7% of total GDP.
 The KSA's Vision 2030 plan seeks to increase the number of foreign hajj participants to six million annually.
-The government limited participation in the 2020, 2021, and 2022 hajj to due to the coronavirus pandemic.
+The government limited participation in the 2020, through 2022 hajj to due to the coronavirus pandemic.
+The pligrimage has resumed to full participation with nearly 1.8 million taking part in 2024.

 The Vision 2030 plan also calls for the growth of leisure tourism from 3% of total GDP in 2019 to 10% by 2030.
 Accordingly, the government introduced a new tourist visa program in 2019, while investing heavily in entertainment and leisure attractions (see p.

 2-3 of Aesthetics and Recreation).
-Other destinations include the

-Asir Mountains, archaeological sites at Mada'in Saleh, and Red Sea coral reefs.
+Other destinations include the Asir Mountains, archaeological sites at Mada'in Saleh, and Red Sea coral reefs